 After lunch, a tour of Bhutan’s national museum, a fascinating place housed in an old watchtower above the huge Paro Dzong (monastery/fortress).
 The museum holds a fantastic collection of Bhutanese national treasures ranging from ancient armor to textiles and thangka paintings.
 Then, we drive to the head of the valley and visit Drukgyel Dzong built in a location that was chosen for its control over the route to Tibet.
 A spectacular view of Mount.
 Jumolhari (23,996ft /7314m) can be seen from here.
 Also, visit Rinpung Dzong and a typical Bhutanese farmhouse.

-After early breakfast in the hotel, drive to the airport to connect flight for onward destination.
+After early breakfast in the hotel, drive to the airport to connect the flight to the onward destination.
 You can fly from Paro to Kathmandu, Delhi, Kolkotta, Bangkok, Dhaka, Singapore and etc.

 Hassle-free is the word.
 If you plan to visit these countries?
 Anup at Himalayan Windows is the guy you need to see.
 Almost a year of planning and he was on top of things every single time.
 Any questions?
 He answers.
 Any suggestions?
 He answers.
 Better yet?
 You don’t need to plan anything.
 Have him plan it for you!
 He even booked us a fine dining restaurant in which my…

 Payment: A deposit of 30% of the total tour cost is required to book the tour with Himalayan Windows (HW).
 The remaining balance is to be paid three days prior to the departure date.
 Payment can be made via Wire Transfer or Credit Card.
 All credit card payments are securely processed and a bank fee applies.